ChenxiiGuo/chenxiiguo.github.io/index.md

 ## Learning blog
 If there are some interesting things, I will post them in two repositories.
 One is about [algorithms and datastructure](https://github.com/ChenxiiGuo/DataStructure-Algorithm), the [other](https://github.com/ChenxiiGuo/learningNotes) is about language.

+Now, I add a new blog which is more comfortable to read.
+You can visit is [here](https://github.com/ChenxiiGuo/chenxiiguo.github.io/blob/master/techBlog.md).

 ***

 ## Introduction of Finished Projects